DATA PROTECTION REGULATIONS

 All businesses will need to be able to demonstrate quickly how they comply with legislation, and larger companies must specifically employ a data protection officer.
 The full detail is captured in a complex 119 page EU document, and accompanying 55 page document relating to law enforcement agencies, but the key points to note are:

 - EU citizens will have more control over how their data is processed

 - EU citizens will have the right to know if their data has been leaked

 - EU citizens will have the right to be forgotten, balanced against retention requirements and the right to freedom of expression

 - EU citizens will gain the right to data portability, enabling easier transfer of their personal data between service providers

 - Businesses based outside the EU will also have to comply, when offering their services to customers within the EU

 - Businesses can be fined up to 4% of global turnover or €20M for non-compliance

-The first step to compliance is to understand what personal data is stored (and possibly buried and lost).
+A helpful step to compliance is to understand what personal and sensitive personal data is stored (and possibly buried and lost).
 In addition to revealing exactly where up to thirty five types of personal data are located, Connexus IG’s groundbreaking Information Audit rapidly delivers deep insight into the broader quality and health of your digital landfill.
 This evaluation of the value of different types of data leads to the creation or enhancement of DLP (Data Loss Prevention) policies within a broader Information Governance strategy to manage and protect that data.
 Our unrivalled combination of World-class consulting and revolutionary software enable you to identify the risks and take control.